British farmers invest a lot of time and resources into caring for their animals to make sure their farms have some of the highest welfare standards.

-The National Farmers Union commissioned a global review of farm animal welfare.
+The NFU commissioned a global review of farm animal welfare.
 Read a summary of the report here.

 What is animal welfare?

 There is no universally agreed definition of what constitutes animal welfare, but the World Organisation for Animal Health’s (OIE) is the most accepted.
 It has Five Freedoms of animal welfare:

 - Freedom from thirst, hunger and malnutrition

 - Freedom from pain, injury and disease